Login below to access our online services for members, students and business partners.

 The report also recommends that accounting standard setters make substantial progress by the end of 2009 toward development of a single set of high quality global accounting standards.See the full report.

 IAS 39 requires an entity to account for credit losses in financial assets only if an event (or a combination of events) has had a negative effect on future cash flows, and that effect can be reliably estimated.
 This is known as the incurred loss model.
 The entity is not permitted to consider the effects of future expected losses.
 The financial crisis has highlighted this as an area of concern.
 The IASB is reviewing this, and examining the expected loss model as an alternative.
 The expected loss model requires an entity to make an ongoing assessment of expected credit losses, which may require earlier recognition of credit losses.
 This would better reflect the way that financial assets are priced and the way some companies manage their business.
 The IASB is requesting input on the practical issues that might arise if the expected loss model is adopted.
 The deadline for submission of responses is 1 September 2009.
-Members can give their views to CIMA either via my blog 'Incurred loss or expected loss' on CIMAsphere or the consultation database.See the IASB site for more.
+Members can give their views to CIMA either via my blog 'Incurred loss or expected loss' on CIMAsphere.See the IASB site for more.

 The fact that issuers can record gains as a result of poor financial performance has long been seen as a counter-intuitive aspect of mark-to-market rules.
 The IASB is now acting to eliminate it.The discussion paper 'Credit risk in liability measurement' is open for comment until 1 September.
-Register your views at the consultation database.

 Read the IASB press release.